-(1)(a) The certification of any police officer, corrections officer, parole and probation officer who does serve as a police officer, corrections officer, parole and probation officer, or any certified reserve officer who is not utilized as a certified reserve officer, for any period of time in excess of three consecutive months is lapsed.
-Upon reemployment as a police officer, corrections officer, parole and probation officer, or recommencing service as a reserve officer, the person whose certification has lapsed may apply for certification in the manner provided in ORS 181.610 to 181.712.
+(1) The certification of any law enforcement officer who does not serve as a law enforcement officer or any certified reserve officer who is not utilized as a certified reserve officer, for any period of time in excess of three consecutive months is lapsed.

+(a) Upon reemployment as a law enforcement officer or recommencing service as a certified reserve officer, the person whose certification has lapsed must reapply for certification in the manner provided in the Act and these rules.

-(b) Notwithstanding paragraph (a) of this subsection, the certification of a police officer, corrections officer, parole and probation officer or certified reserve officer does not lapse if the officer is on leave from a law enforcement unit.
+(b) Notwithstanding subsection (1), the certification of a law enforcement officer or certified reserve officer does not lapse if the officer is on leave from a law enforcement unit.